kamalrajp/tech-interview-handbook/front-end/browser.md

   - Browser blocks page rendering until it receives and processes all the CSS.
   - CSS is render blocking.
 1. Render Tree
   - On top of DOM and CSSOM, a render tree is created, which is a set of objects to be rendered.
-Render tree reflects the DOM structure except for invisible elements (like the <head> tag or elements that have display:none; set).
+Render tree reflects the DOM structure except for invisible elements (like the <head> tag or elements that have `display: none`; set).
 Each text string is represented in the rendering tree as a separate renderer.
 Each of the rendering objects contains its corresponding DOM object (or a text block) plus the calculated styles.
 In other words, the render tree describes the visual representation of a DOM.
 1. Layout
   - For each render tree element, its coordinates are calculated, which is called "layout".
 Browsers use a flow method which only required one pass to layout all the elements (tables require more than one pass).
 1. Painting